 The coming roles of these two great prophets

-Two great prophets were born within months of each other, both in fulfillment of specific prophecies given hundreds of years earlier!
+Two great prophets were born within months of each other, in fulfilment of specific prophecies given hundreds of years earlier!
 What would their lives and messages be?
 Zakary (or Zechariah – PBUH), the father of John the Baptist (Yahya) – PBUH) prophesied about both sons that:

 67 His father Zechariah was filled with the Holy Spirit and prophesied: